YU000jp/logseq-plugin-template-js/README.md

 🚩plugin-template

 # logseq-plugin-template-js
  - Logseq plugins are mostly written in Typescript.
-It's not easy for beginners to learn, so I think it's better to learn Javascript in the beginning.
+It's not easy for beginners to learn, so I think it's better to learn **Javascript** in the beginning.
+Customize Logseq using `@logseq/libs`.

 ## Required environment
 1. GitHub desktop client https://desktop.github.com/